‘Dark Triangle’ UFO Loomed Menacingly In The Clouds Over House In Louisville, Kentucky — Mystery Craft Was Stalking Google Map Car, Blogger Claims [Photo]

 UFO hunters also believe that the U.S. government has been in possession of advanced alien technology since 1947 when the military authorities reportedly recovered an alien UFO craft that crashed near a ranch in Roswell, New Mexico.
 It is believed that the alien craft and others recovered from other crash sites over the decades were used by government scientists and engineers to conduct reverse-engineering research and development work.

-Over the decades, the U.S. government has reverse-engineered alien aerospace technology and built several prototypes of a new generation of advanced stealth reconnaissance crafts, including the TR-3A Black Manta, the TR-3B Aurora and the TR-3B Astra, according to conspiracy theorists.
+Over the decades, the U.S. government has reverse-engineered alien aerospace technology and built several prototypes of a new generation of advanced stealth reconnaissance crafts, including the TR-3A Black Manta, the TR-3B Aurora, and the TR-3B Astra, according to conspiracy theorists.
 The Astra is believed to be a stealth reconnaissance craft based on advanced alien anti-gravity propulsion technology (read more about the TR-3B Astra here).

 Reported sightings of mysterious black triangle UFOs from across the country have led UFO enthusiasts to suggest that the U.S. government could be conducting late-stage flight tests of a new generation of stealth reconnaissance crafts based on advanced alien UFO technology.
 The goal of the alleged Pentagon black project, according to conspiracy theorists, is to develop “nuclear-powered triangle-shaped aircraft capable of hovering, accelerating from rest at incredible rates, and flying stealthily like alien UFOs,” as reported by the Inquisitr last May.